Smile-SA/spotlight-vue/README.md

 * `deactivate`: Fired when component is deactivated
 * `update`: Fired when component is active and position is updated

-All three events also send an object with the following shape:
+All three events also send a position object with the following shape:

 * `x` (type: `number`): X position in percentage of the container
 * `y` (type: `number`): Y position in percentage of the container